Barasat Indira Gandhi Memorial High School

 Barasat Indira Gandhi Memorial High School is an English Medium Co-Educational School at Jessore Road, Barasat.
 It was founded by Shri Shyam Deo Rai.
 It was inaugurated in late 25 December 1989 at 12.00.00 AM (Indian Standard Time).
 The current principal of the school is Mrs Sunanda Jaiswal and the vice principal is Purnima Singh.
 It is affiliated to the Central Board of Secondary Education, New Delhi.

 Location

 The school is located on the busy Jessore Road.
 It has an area of about 1.08 acre.
-Opposite the school, there is Renuka Eye Hospital and Kidzee (Barasat Branch).